kerstin-w/Travel-Africa/README.md

 <br>

 - Users who are logged in can see all information on a post.
-- Users who are logged in can click on the little profile image of the author and view the author profile page
+- Users who are logged in can click on the little profile image of the author and view the author profile page.
-- Users who are logged in can the see the number of likes and like a post.
+- Users who are logged in can see the number of likes and like a post.
 - Users who are logged in can add the post to their bucket list.
 The bucket list button is disabled once a post is added to the bucket list.
-- Users who are logged in can add read and write comments.
+- Users who are logged in can add, read and write comments.
-- The Author and the Superuser also have the option to edit and delete a post.
+- The author and the superuser also have the option to edit and delete a post.
 These buttons are only displayed to author and superuser.

 <br>